artursniegowski/FUN_PYTHON_PROJECTS/README.md

 YYou'll be able to see your score on the scoreboard located on the top of your screen, as well as the high score that will be stored in a file and loaded at the beginning of each game.

 # Spotify_playlist_generator
 This program validates the given date by the user with regular expression operations and later uses Python's BeautifulSoup library for scraping data from a music website ( https://www.billboard.com/charts/hot-100/ ) for that date, in order to find a list of top 100 songs.
-Based on the scraped data, it will automatically create a Spotify playlist using the spotipy library (Spotify API).
+Based on the scraped data, it will automatically create a Spotify playlist using the spotipy library (Spotify API) https://spotipy.readthedocs.io/en/master/.

 # Stock_news_monitoring_project
 This program monitors the prices of a given stock and notifies the user via email if there is a good chance for investing, like big fluctuation in price.
 The threshold of fluctuation can be adjusted.
 By default, it is set to 5%.